Cathodic Protection Technician - Level Two

 There are two types of cathodic protection systems - galvanic and impressed current.
 Structures protected by cathodic protection systems include steel water lines, oil and gas pipelines, well casings, underground storage tanks and metal reinforcement bars in concrete buildings and bridges.

-To work in the occupation of cathodic protection technician, certification is voluntary.
+To work in the occupation of Cathodic Protection Technician, certification is voluntary.
 To perform certain electrical tasks relative to the installed rectifier component of an impressed current cathodic protection system, technicians must be certified as a cathodic protection technicians at either level one or level two.
-Refer to both the Cathodic Protection Technician Occupation Regulation (AR 17/2013) and the Cathodic Protection Technician Exception Regulation (AR 16/2013) at www.qp.alberta.ca/ for details regarding when certification is required.
+Refer to both the Cathodic Protection Technician Occupation Regulation (AR 17/2013) and the Cathodic Protection Technician Exception Regulation (AR 16/2013) at The Queen's Printer www.qp.alberta.ca/ for details regarding when certification is required.
 A certified electrician can perform all of the tasks of a certified cathodic protection technician.

 For more information regarding tasks and activities, please review the Occupation Regulation.